[Exclusive] Abramovich distances himself from Putin in EU appeal

 "I think almost all oligarchs — they have money, so they can afford it — sent us letters like this one [Abramovich's] asking for delisting," an EU diplomat told EUobserver.

-Lawyering
+Lawyering and lobbying

-The latest round of EU sanctions on Russia, which entered into life last Friday (3 June), banned the provision of consulting services to Russian clients, but allowed legal services.
+Meanwhile, the latest round of EU sanctions on Russia, which entered into life last Friday (3 June), banned the provision of consulting services to Russian clients, but allowed legal services.

-And the new policy poses the question — which is which?
+And the new policy invites the question — which is which?

 Daldewolf declined to answer queries about its work, citing "professional secrecy".